cdrummey216/whoami/whoami.md

 _The bodied (1) self (phi) is (=) truth (x) embodied (1)._

-The body is the real thing that tethers the self to reality.
+The body is the real thing that tethers the Self to reality.
 Self is express through the body, and truth is the ideal expression.

 ### What is the ratio of truths?